talkable/talkable-docs/source/liquid/developer.rst

 Frequently used Variables:

-- Main CTA should point to a merchant site to start shopping ``{{ proceed_to_merchant_path }}``. |br|
+- Main |cta| should point to a merchant site to start shopping ``{{ proceed_to_merchant_path }}``. |br|
 - To show coupon code use ``{{ coupon_code }}``.
 - To show expiration date use ``{{ valid_until }}``.